-- How Does Home Pregnancy Test Work?
+- How Does a Home Pregnancy Test Work?

-- What Is An Evaporation Line on The Test?
+- What Is an Evaporation Line on the Test?

 - Causes of Evap Lines

-- How To Avoid Getting Evaporation Lines on Pregnancy Test?
+- How to Avoid Getting Evaporation Lines on Pregnancy Test

-- How Is Evaporation Line Different From A Positive Pregnancy Test?
+- How Is Evaporation Line Different From a Positive Pregnancy Test?

-- Difference Between Faint Positive Pregnancy Test And Evap Line
+- Difference Between Faint Positive Pregnancy Test and Evap Line

 Every time women buy a pregnancy test kit, it is assumed that they already know how to use it well.
 The instructions present on the kit do their best to cover all possible scenarios and instructions on the best way to use it.
 But sometimes, there can be certain results that may not exactly reveal whether you are pregnant or not.
 They can even be interpreted to mean one thing when it is actually the other.

-How Does Home Pregnancy Test Work?
+How Does a Home Pregnancy Test Work?

 All pregnancy kits work on the same principle, no matter which brand or company has manufactured them.
 They all consist of a stick, which needs to be peed on and given some time for it to display the result.
-What the sticks do is check the presence of a hormone called as hCG.
+What the sticks do is check the presence of a hormone called hCG.
 Termed as human chorionic gonadotropin hormone, this is a primary sign for a woman to be pregnant and is present in good quantities, especially in the first urine of the morning.

-What Is An Evaporation Line on The Test?
+What Is an Evaporation Line on the Test?

 Every kit has a specified amount of time within which it displays the result.
 This time is usually somewhere around 5 minutes.
 If the stick is left around longer than that, what happens is that a faint line appears on the area where the result is displayed.
 This line is termed as an evaporation line in a pregnancy test.
 Women wondering how common are evaporation lines present on the stick should know that there have been various cases mentioning them.
 Any deviation from the specific instructions mentioned on the pregnancy kit can result in their appearance in the display area.